All Episodes

 Yeah, I do because you're telling me.

-Now they take in uh the census.
+Now, now they take the census.

 This was a joke.